gpii-ops/gpii-infra/TESTING.md

    1. Restarting windows
    1. Opening PowerShell as an administrator and running `restart-service "morphic service"`

-#### Setting up the "Auto Key-in" Solution
+#### Setting Up Credentials

-If you wish to actually save material to the cloud, you will need to install the "auto key-in" installer and configure it (and your dev cloud) to work together.
+If you wish to actually save to the cloud, you will need to create credentials that can be used with your client:

-The installer can be found in [our Google Drive](https://drive.google.com/file/d/1A8aCa8E-jassEjp8FrVX6tZbXHDB1NWV/view?usp=sharing).
-Please note, this installer is only meant for internal use and should never be distributed.
-You must be logged in with a Google account that has permission to download the client.

-Once you have installed the auto-key-in installer, you will need to configure it to use credentials that can be found in your dev cloud rather than the default credentials, which are only available in staging and production.

 1. Check out the `universal` repository, i.e. `git clone https://github.com/GPII/universal`.
 1. Install the package's dependencies, i.e. `cd universal && npm install`.